suvendujena2001/GyamSys_Training/status-reports/Subhasis-Gouda.md

    - Azure ticketing
    - Jira ticketing

-### Project
-Update on the project
-1. Added file saving and loading using JavaScript.

 ---

 ## Week 3 (19-02-2024 - 25-02-2024)

 ---

+1. ### Java Script
-Training and Self practice on the following topics
+1. Learnt and practiced on the following topics Async/Await, Promises, Modules, Browser Object Modelling, SASS, TypeScript.

-### Java Script
-1. Async/Await
-2. Promises
-3. Modules
-4. Browser Object Modelling
-5. SASS
-6. TypeScript
+2. implemented loops and modules to create a schedule area in updated project.

-### SQL
+2. ### SQL
-1. Operation on Database
-   - Truncate
-   - Drop
-   - Delete
-   - Where
-   - Operators
-   - Groupby
-   - Having
+Learnt and practiced on the following topics of sql Crud Operation on Database (Truncate, Drop, Delete, Where, Operators,Groupby,Having)

-### Testing
+3. ### Testing
-1. Waterfall Methodology
-2. Agile Methodology
-3. Postman Platform
-4. Jira
+Learnt the following topics of testing
+Waterfall Methodology, Agile Methodology, Postman Platform, Jira

-### Project
+4. ### Project
 Update on the project
 1. Created a Login Page using Object and DOM